Every day people contact me for DNA advice. This page is designed to be a one-stop resource for answering the most common questions.

-There are three companies whose tests I use and recommend:
+There are five companies whose tests I use and recommend:

 There are three major test types: autosomal DNA, Y-DNA, and mitochondrial DNA.

-You can choose among these three tests: Family Finder by Family Tree DNA, AncestryDNA, and 23andMe.
+To find unknown relatives I recommend: Family Finder by Family Tree DNA, AncestryDNA, 23andMe and MyHeritage DNA.
 Each test has unique strengths.
-Since the databases are separate and mostly comprised of different people, my DNA advice to adoptees and anyone wishing to find as many DNA relatives as possible is to do all three tests.
+Since the databases are separate and mostly comprised of different people, my DNA advice to adoptees and anyone wishing to find as many DNA relatives as possible is to get into every possible database.